KrishnarajT/Chit-Chat-Charts/ReadMe.md

 3. Add Emoji support
 4. Upload to AUR, debian repos and create linux and windows Executables.
 5. Add a good theme support
+6. Fix some bugs regarding Whatsapp files that causes errors

 ## Credits
 I did this with pyQt5, pandas and matplotlib in python.
 Thanks to the websites that helped me learn pyQt and refer to its documentation.